anttiluode/TheSplat5/README.md

 [Aluode/SplatFaceDataset](https://huggingface.co/Aluode/SplatFaceDataset/tree/main)

 The model was trained only for 2 epochs and made with celeba face image dataset that has about 200k images.
-The image is only 31 megs.
+The model is only 31 megs.

 The trainer and original github repo is at: